section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 As an IT professional, one of the most powerful networking tools you will find yourself using is ***Wireshark***, a tool mostly used in the analysis of network packets.
 In this tutorial, we will be looking at an overview of ***Wireshark***, how it works, and its other several uses.

 ### What is ***Wireshark***?

-***Wireshark*** is an open-source project whose main aim is to build a standard network protocol analyzing tool.
+***Wireshark*** is an open-source project whose main purpose is to develop a standard analysis tool for network protocols.
-It's a network packet analyzer that captures data on a network then presenting in a human-understandable form This tool performs various operations such as:
+It's a network packet analyzer that captures data on a network then presenting in a human-understandable form.
+This tool performs various operations such as:
 * Troubleshooting networks.
 * Performing security operations used to detect security threats such as port scanning on a network.